Signal: Seeing Off-Exchange Activity Differently

 LeveL ATS and Luminex recent activity in the S&P 500.

-Luminex is a completely anonymous, non-quoted trading venue that satisfies the liquidity needs of buy-side firms and prevents the main challenges of dark pools, such as intermediation, fragmentation, fall downs, information leakage, and concerns around ownership and control of trade data.
+Luminex is a completely anonymous, non-quoted trading venue that satisfies the liquidity needs of buy-side firms and prevents the main challenges of dark pools, such as intermediation, fragmentation, fall downs, information leakage, and concerns around ownership and control of trade data6.

 LeveL and Luminex average volume and trade-size ranks across all ATS venues in recent S&P 500 activity.

 The answer to why these platforms merged is explained by their shapes.
 Look again and note how their distribution shapes are mirror images of each other.
-In fact, if we were to fold the venues chart in half on its straight-line fit, LeveL and Luminex might actually touch each other.
+In fact, if we were to fold the venues chart in half on its straight-line fit7, LeveL and Luminex might actually touch each other.
 Their shapes are complementary liquidity profiles.
 They each have what the other lacks.
 Symbiotic venues.

 An Adverse Selection Protection Engine and the 3rd largest U.S. bank.